 * GE falls as quarterly profit slides nearly 60 pct

-Shares of GE fell as much as 5.4 percent to their lowest level since Oct 2015, despite the results beating estimates, as the company reported a nearly 60 percent slump in profit and its 2017 profit forecast came in at the low end.
+Shares of GE fell as much as 5.4 percent to their lowest level since Oct 2015, as the company reported a nearly 60 percent slump in profit and its 2017 profit forecast came in at the low end.

 Attention will turn to earnings from big tech names next week, including Amazon, Alphabet and Facebook .

-The tech sector has been the best performing S&P sector this year, despite concerns over stretched valuation, as investors look for growth in an otherwise low-growth environment and sectors that are relatively immune from a policy gridlock in Washington.
+The tech sector, however, continues to be the best performing S&P sector this year, despite concerns over stretched valuation, as investors look for growth from sectors relatively immune to a policy gridlock in Washington.

 "If tech earnings were to disappoint, it might finally be the thing that causes a correction, even if it's a small one," said J.J.
 Kinahan, chief market strategist at TD Ameritrade.

-Nine of the 11 major S&P sectors were lower, with the industrials index's 0.81 percent fall leading the decliners.
+All 11 major S&P sectors were lower, with the industrials and energy sectors leading the decliners.

-Visa rose 1.8 percent after the world's largest payments network operator reported a better-than-expected quarterly profit and raised its annual earnings forecast.
+Visa rose 1.7 percent after the world's largest payments network operator raised its annual earnings forecast.

-Advancing issues outnumbered decliners on the NYSE by 1,281 to 1,213.
-On the Nasdaq, 1,184 issues fell and 1,119 advanced.
+Declining issues outnumbered advancers on the NYSE by 1,635 to 1,059.
+On the Nasdaq, 1,464 issues fell and 1,164 advanced.
 (Reporting by Tanya Agrawal; Editing by Arun Koyyur)